NIU-CS-team/minesweeper/README.md

 - `height`: the height of the game board
 - `mine`: the number of mines
 - `protect`: protect you from the first click

+## Host or Join

+You can host a game by choosing `Host` in the main menu.

+If you want to join a game, you need to enter the IP address of the host and press `Join`.